 Delicate yet rich dessert that goes perfectly for any celebration.
 This Chocolate Mousse is made from scratch and it’s worth every second you put into it.
-This smooth and silky homemade chocolate mouse is made by combining homemade whipped cream, melted chocolate, and sweetened egg yolks.
+This smooth and silky homemade chocolate mousse is made by combining homemade whipped cream, melted chocolate, and sweetened egg yolks.

 It’s time that I share my favorite recipe for Chocolate Mousse with you.